European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

     REMOTE_ADDRESS = "some_server/1_device_1"

-Device are typically connected to only once during the initialisation
+Device are typically connected to only once during the initialisation, using :func:`karabo.middlelayer.connectDevice`
 ::
     def __init__(self, configuration):
         #Boilerplate initialisation